GLOBAL MARKETS-Stocks rally, safe-haven currencies drop, on China plan to cut tariffs

 World equity markets rallied for a fourth day on Thursday, with key stock indexes touching fresh peaks, as news that China plans to cut tariffs in half on some U.S. goods buoyed risk sentiment and pushed safe-haven currencies lower.

-U.S. Treasury Secretary Steven Mnuchin, in an interview with Fox Business Network, downplayed concerns that the outbreak could affect global supply chains, but acknowledged "this is something we're monitoring very carefully."
-Major stock indexes, including the STOXX Europe 600 of small-, mid- and large-cap stocks, the benchmark S&P 500 and Dow industrials on Wall Street, and the S&P/TSX composite in Toronto, set records.
+U.S. Treasury Secretary Steven Mnuchin, in an interview with Fox Business Network, downplayed concerns that the outbreak could affect global supply chains, but said "this is something we're monitoring very carefully."
+Major indexes - including the STOXX Europe 600 of small-, mid- and large-cap stocks, the Nasdaq, benchmark S&P 500 and Dow industrials on Wall Street; and the S&P/TSX composite in Toronto - set intraday and closing records.

 "We're seeing credible responses from monetary authorities in China and it looks like it's soothing market fears of a more entrenched slowdown in the Chinese economy," Harvey said.
-MSCI's gauge of stocks across the globe gained 0.53% and its emerging market stocks rose 1.03%.
+MSCI's gauge of stocks across the globe gained 0.55%, just half a percentage point shy of a record set three weeks ago, and its emerging markets index rose 1.06%.

-The pan-European STOXX 600 index rose 0.44%, helped by a swathe of strong earnings reports, with the euro zone banks index posting its biggest daily gain in a month.
+The pan-European STOXX 600 index advanced 0.44%, helped by a swath of strong earnings reports.
+The euro zone banks index posted its biggest daily gain in a month.
 Indexes in Frankfurt, Paris and London all gained, rising between 0.3% and 0.9%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)